Blakeney to Stiffkey coastal wildlife walk

 - OS Map: Landranger 132/133; Explorer 251

 Mostly level ground, some uneven natural surfaces, may become muddy after wet weather.
 Some steps between Blakeney and Morston and at Stiffkey Freshes; suitable for sturdier types of pushchairs.
 Dogs welcome, but please keep under close control along points 2 to 5.
 Leads recommended along roadside sections.
 Also welcome on Coasthopper bus and ferries.
+Do not attempt to cross the harbour to reach Blakeney Point, access is via boat from Morston Quay or Cley beach Norfolk Wildlife Trust car park.

 - How to get here: